 Do card payments need to be counted?

-Technically no — the system knows exactly what was processed through the terminal.
+Technically no — Digital Florists knows exactly what was processed through the terminal.
 But the Counted field for card payments lets you cross-check against your terminal’s own end-of-day total, which is good practice.

 What if I forgot to record a petty cash movement?